tweag/webllm-privacy-experiment/BLOG_1.md

 | Brazil (50 Mbps cable) | roughly 3–4 min   | Same hardware, consumer-grade link                      |
 | Rural 4 G (12 Mbps)    | roughly 20–45 min | Worst-case scenario we could reproduce                  |

-- Once the bundle lands, the browser persists it in **IndexedDB**.
+- Once the bundle lands, the browser persists it in **[IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)**.
 We considered the File System Access API for faster look-ups, but the extra security prompts would have added friction to the onboarding flow.
-For our PoC the IndexedDB read on page refresh felt acceptable while production apps may opt for a service-worker cache or a hidden “warming” tab to hide that delay.
+For our PoC the IndexedDB read on page refresh felt acceptable while production apps may opt for a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) cache or a hidden “warming” tab to hide that delay.
 While caching improves long-term usability, the onboarding experience needs refinement for broader adoption.

 - **Background fetch pattern** – imagine a single-page enterprise app that users spend several minutes configuring before invoking any AI features.
 A service worker can silently pre-download the WebLLM bundle during those “thinking” minutes, avoiding a blocking spinner when the user finally clicks *Chat with AI*.
 The same worker could house-keep older model versions to stay within storage quotas.

 ## The Proof of Concept

-We built a **React-based chat interface** that decides on every prompt whether to call **WebLLM** or **OpenAI’s GPT-4o**.
-Decision logic lives in a lightweight webllm engine running on the browser with browser GPU optimzed models:
+We built a **React-based chat interface** that decides on every prompt whether to call **WebLLM** or **OpenAI’s GPT-4o**, and removes personally identifiable information (PII) from user queries in the case they are sent to OpenAI's cloud-based service.
+Decision logic lives in a lightweight WebLLM engine running on the browser with browser GPU optimzed models:

 1. The user sends a message in the chat interface.
-2. The webllm engine in the react code applies redacts people's or organization names.
+2. The WebLLM engine in the React code redacts people's or organizations' names.
 The original text never leaves the browser memory.
 3. The redacted prompt is sent to either to WebLLM (local inference) **or** to OpenAI, based on complexity analysis done by another webllm prompt.
 4. The response returns to the browser (when sent to Open AI), which re-injects placeholders for readability and streams it to the client.